-They now have to budget millions for SPDs replacement and if cost was the primary budget concern, the low initial cost has escalated into higher maintenance budget many times over.
+They now have to budget $millions for SPDs replacement and if the cost was the primary budget concern, the low initial cost has escalated into a higher yearly maintenance budget many times over the initial cost.

 Surge protection devices with replaceable modules

-In an SPD, the most commonly used surge suppression component is an MOV (metal oxide varistor).
+In an SPD, the most commonly used surge suppression component is a MOV (metal oxide varistor).
 The MOV becomes a conductive component when the voltage across it exceeds a certain level known as the maximum continuous operating voltage (MCOV).
-Once the voltage exceeds MCOV, the current is allowed to flow through the MOV, which then passes the surge to ground.
-For SPDs that are modular, the MOVs are built into these plastic boxes that are available for field replacement if the internal MOV was damaged.
+Once the voltage exceeds MCOV, the current is allowed to flow through the MOV, which then passes the surge to the ground (Earth).
+For 'modular type' SPD, the MOVs are built into these plastic boxes that are available for easy field replacement if the internal MOV was damaged.

 Some SPD manufacturers promote modular design to minimize their production costs.
-Plus, the use of modules create an aftermarket business for the SPD manufacturer.
+Plus, the use of modules creates an aftermarket replacement business for the SPD manufacturer.
 However, there are a number of potential technical flaws with modular designs.

 • If one module is damaged, the remaining undamaged modules begin to compensate for the lost module, resulting in stress to the undamaged modules.
 This may lead to a second failure before the first module is replaced